vivanov/gcp-pubsub-fs2-example/README.md

 }
 ```

 Then publisher and subscriber have to use project, topic and subsctiption created above.

-For now source files have to be edited manually, in future they have to be externalized into configuration files.
+Names for project, topic and subscription are defined in following configuration files:
+  - publisher: `publisher/src/main/resources/application.conf`
+  - subscriber: `subscriber/subscriber-server/src/main/resources/application.conf`

 Publisher: `projectId` and `topicId` in `PubSubExamplePublisher.publish` method.